seonho-park/QSR-INFORMS-COVID19-UFISE/README.md

 #### : This is a code repository of the one of the **Finalists** on 2020 INFORMS QSR Industry Data Challenge, CT Scan DIagnosis for COVID-19

 > **Seonho Park** (U. of Florida), **Farnaz Babaie Sarijaloo** (U. of Florida), **Bijan Taslimi** (U. of Florida)
 #### Covid-19 pandemic is the most serious concern of this year, 2020.
 It is necessary to use effective and reliable methods to diagnose COVID-19.
 Molecular testing by nasal swab testing is one of the testing methods to disgnose COVID-19 but it still has a false negative issue.
 Computed tomography (CT) scans can be an auxiliary manner for screening and diagnosing COVID-19.
-This is a convolutional neural network based method by integrating lung segmentation to augment the COVID-19 CT image data
+This is a convolutional neural network based COVID-19 CT scan classification by integrating lung segmentation to augment the COVID-19 CT image data

 ## Requirements